Influenza A virus subtype H5N8

-H5N8 is a subtype of the influenza A virus (sometimes called bird flu) and is highly lethal to wild birds and poultry.
+H5N8 is a subtype of the influenza A virus, which causes the disease avian influenza (often referred to as "bird flu") and is highly lethal to wild birds and poultry.
 H5N8 is typically not associated with humans.
 However, seven people in Russia were found to be infected in 2021, becoming the first documented human cases.

 Virus and symptoms

 The H5N8 virus manifests itself in various ways, from asymptomatic and sub-clinical to highly lethal in some populations.
 Many of the findings in wild birds are based on the discovery of dead animals.
 Its intravenous pathogenicity index (IVPI) is greater than 1.2, giving it a mortality rate of at least 75 percent.

-H5N8 has previously been used in place of the highly pathogenic H1N1 in studies.
+H5N8 has previously been used in place of the highly pathogenic H5N1 in studies.

 Outbreaks

 1983

 Perhaps the most known outbreak of H5N8 occurred in Ireland in 1983.
 Poultry on two farms showed the usual symptoms, plus diarrhea, nervousness, and depression.
 Poultry farms within close proximity soon began to show signs of infection, as well, but no contact between the farms could be established.
 In the end, 8,000 turkeys, 28,020 chickens, and 270,000 ducks were culled.
 When investigated in the lab, clinical findings demonstrated that turkeys were the most susceptible to infection.
 The virus could not be clinically reproduced in ducks.